DavidCradock/X/README.md

 ![Screenshot of the X:Default:FontGenerator container window generating and displaying font files from a font installed in the operating system.](https://github.com/DavidCradock/X/blob/38a31307b9ecdecf7225171ee055127a4ebc05a9/github_images/githun_font_generator_window_2023_08_02.png)

 ** TODO **
-- rename log to logging
+- Forward slashes for all file names/paths
+- All logging has fully qualified namespaces before class names.
+- Private implementation of private members and methods.
-- added fileArchive and fileMemory
+- added fileArchive and fileMemory, complete archive
 - implement message system and remove SCWindow onToggleFullscreen.
-- Add renderer class to deal with resources indirectly, a wrapper if you will.
--   We don't want to be binding textures, shaders, setting viewports and such we just want to draw things.
--
 - Add A star pathfinding.
 - Instead of using x->pWindow->getDims/getWidth etc... get the width of the back buffer frame buffer resource instead.
 - Add quad tree culling of all entities.